MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/room-systems/azure-monitor-deploy.md

 4. Select **Import**, and then select the **SkypeRoomSystems_v2.omsview** file.
 5. Select **Save**.

-### Create a :::no-loc text="Microsoft Teams Rooms"::: dashboard manually
+### Create a Microsoft Teams Room dashboard manually

 Alternatively, you can create your own dashboard and add only the tiles that you wish to monitor.